-Janoris Jenkin’s Brother Charged With Manslaughter After Body Discovered At The NY Giants Players’ Home
+Janoris Jenkins’ Brother Charged With Manslaughter After Body Discovered At The NY Giants Player’s Home

-As reported yesterday by the Inquisitr, a body was discovered at a home belonging to New York Giants player, Janoris Jenkins.
+As reported yesterday by the Inquisitr, a body was discovered at a home belonging to New York Giants player Janoris Jenkins.
 At the time, the identity of the deceased male was not known.
 However, new details have emerged in the case linking Janoris’ brother, William Jenkins, to the death.

 According to TMZ Sports, who originally broke the story yesterday, William Jenkins was arrested on account of a parole violation hours before the body was discovered at his brother’s home.
 As the day wore on, officials started to suspect William was involved in the death of Roosevelt Rene, 25, the man found deceased at Janoris’ home.
 However, the Bergen County Prosecutor’s Office has stated that the current allegations are “merely accusations” and that the defendant must be “presumed innocent” until the case is brought to trial.
 Currently, William Jenkins has been charged with manslaughter, according to the New York Post.

 The New York Post states that Roosevelt Rene possibly died as a result of a “strangulation/suffocation incident.”
-Although, the Coroner is yet to officially confirm the cause of death.
+However, the coroner is yet to officially confirm the cause of death.

 Rene’s body was discovered on Tuesday in the basement of Janoris Jenkins’ home and the investigation is now being considered a homicide according to Business Insider.